chamaeleonidae/api/docs/concepts/normalization.md

 # Normalization

-**Data in Chameleon is [normalized](concepts/normalization.md) for storage, to eliminate redundancy and data inconsistency, and to ensure proper querying and analysis.**
+**Data in Chameleon is [normalized](concepts/normalization.md) for storage, to eliminate redundancy and data inconsistency and to ensure proper querying and analysis.**

 ---

-## Properties and Events
+## Properties, Events and Tags :id=all

-- **User Property** names are normalized to their lower cased and underscored versions.
+- **User Property** names are normalized to their lower-cased and underscored versions.
 - **Event Names** are normalized in the same way.
+- **Tag Names** are normalized in the same way.
 - This is done to provide the consistent application of API inputs and Segmentation outputs without runtime translations.

 ### User/Company Properties :id=properties